Home Office Ideas: Sanity-Saving Tips

 A great tip is to set your work hours to mimic your normal office hours.
 Set an end-of-day timer if you tend to get lost in projects.
 Take normal lunch breaks and even go on a quick walk down the block for a dose of sunshine and mental clarity.
 Ensuring you make time for family, relaxing, and unplugging is critical to successfully telecommuting.

 It is well-known that an inspired worker is an efficient worker.
 If possible, set your desk near a window with a view (even if it’s just the neighbor’s roof).
-Add inspiring artwork, photos of your loved ones, a plant or items that make you happy to gaze upon when you divert your eyes from the screen.
+Add inspiring artwork such as nature art prints or ocean art prints, photos of your loved ones, a plant or items that make you happy to gaze upon when you divert your eyes from the screen.

-Working from home has many benefits but also comes with some unique challenges.
+Working from home has many benefits but also comes with a unique set of challenges.
 We hope these tips for creating a home office setup offered some helpful ideas for your own home office success!